Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "So... good news first, or bad news first?"

-"…The good.
+"...The good.
 I kinda suspect I know what the bad news is anyway."

 "Alright.
 So, good news number one: AEC are firm in their support for the Ten’Gewek and your return mission to Akyawentuo.
 Bad news... they have somethin’ else to do first."

-"…Ayup."
+"...Ayup."
 Julian crossed his arms and sighed.
 "Kinda figured the big fellas were gearing up for something."

 "It ain’t the big fellas.
 I don’t know the details, but Good News Number Two is that to make up for leavin’ us sittin’ on our asses, the three of you get to train *with* the big fellas."